Deep Brain Stimulation (DBS)

 cure these conditions, DBS can ease symptoms.
 It may also decrease the amount of medicine you

 need.
 It may also help treat depression.
-But more research is needed.
+Research is ongoing to find out how well

 Movement-related symptoms of PD and other neurological conditions are caused by faulty